-In this article, we examine the various signs that it’s time to recharge the A/C. We also show you how to get the system working once again.
-Plus, we offer an estimate on the repair costs, so you know what to expect.
+In this article, I examine the various signs that it’s time to recharge the A/C. I also show you how to get the system working once again.
+Plus, I offer an estimate on the repair costs, so you know what to expect.

 Car AC Low Freon Symptoms

 The main symptoms of low freon in a car include:

 - Blowing warm air from vents